Integration Architecture¶

 BTC addresses map to parties in Canton.

 Validator nodes host parties and store their private data.
-Validator nodes also expose the Ledger API, which can be used by an owner of a party to read their party’s state and transactions.
+Validator nodes also expose the Ledger API (LAPI), which can be used by an owner of a party to read their party’s state and transactions.

 Transactions in Canton have a hierarchical structure that reflects the nested execution and visibility of Daml choices.
+This hierarchical structure guarantees privacy between parties in the same transaction.
 Different validator nodes may see different sub-trees of the same transaction depending on which parties they host.

 Memos are stored in the transfer metadata using the